-The Kalobeyei settlement was even designed as an 'urban centre' in collaboration with UNHCR and Turkana County, with the aim in part to address overcrowding in Kakuma camp and support refugees' transition from an aid-based model to a self-reliance model.14 It presents a unique example of a settlement built with the intention of gaining municipal status and an interesting model of both refugee assistance and urban expansion.
-As UNHCR states,
+Indeed, the Kalobeyei Settlement was even designed as an 'urban centre' in collaboration with UNHCR and Turkana County, with the aim in part to address overcrowding in Kakuma Camp and to support refugees' transition from an aid-based model to a self-reliance model.
+It presents a unique example of a settlement built with the intention of gaining municipal status and presents an interesting model of both refugee assistance and urban expansion.
+As UNHCR states, 'The site is to be developed as an urban centre, using the same development and planning techniques, developers, assessments etc. as for cities...'